Well directed, taut Western, definitely worth a watch

 Rory Calhoun.
 135 Western appearances 1949 - 92.

 The director of this piece was one J. Arnold.
-Not, sadly, your own Jeff Arnold, but Jack Arnold.
+Not, sadly, your own Jeff Arnold, blogger extraordinaire, but Jack Arnold, no relation.
 He was a horror/sci-fi movie man really and made some famous examples of that genre such as It Came from Outer Space (1953), Creature from The Black Lagoon (1954) and The Incredible Shrinking Man (1957).
 The IMDb bio says “His films are distinguished by moody black and white cinematography, solid acting, smart, thoughtful scripts, snappy pacing, a genuine heartfelt enthusiasm for the genre and plenty of eerie atmosphere” and that applies to his Westerns too, even the tinge of eerieness.
 He directed the superior Audie Murphy Western No Name on the Bullet, for example, which has slight horror touches, or at least a sinister atmosphere, though most of the oaters he directed were TV shows.

 J. Arnold (not Jeff)